asceznyk/motive/README.md

 ## What do we want? - Philosophically

-Essentially we want to solve long-term and short-term problems and have a lot of fun!
+Essentially we want to solve long-term and short-term problems and have fun.

+## The mindset
+We want to be able to solve hard problems - like a challenge.

 ### Short-term: